synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 It is the time that a message must wait to be executed in order to give the Guards time to catch potential fraud.
 The longer this time means the Guards have more time to catch fraud and the less likely it is for an attacker to fool a Destination into executing a fraudulent message.

+### Off Chain
+Anything that happens outside of a blockchain is referred to as Off Chain.
+If a transaction happens [On Chain](#on-chain) on one blockchain, there is no way for another blockchain to know about this without the help of Off Chain agents.
+These Off Chain agents can look at the transactions on one chain and then submit transactions to other chains in order to convey this [Cross Chain](#cross-chain) information.

+### Off Chain Agent
+When trying to do [Cross Chain](#cross-chain) communication, there needs to be an Off Chain Agent that observes transactions on one chain and submits transactions to other chains in order to communicate what happened on the origin chain.
+The term "Off Chain Agent" is very general and could be as simple as a human being looking at something that happened on the first chain and then submitting a transaction to the second chain.
+More typically, this agent is software written to do this job in an automated way.
+The important question is how can the second chain trust this agent.
+In the specific case of the Synapse messaging system, this trust is based on a bond that the agent must post and any fraud can be detected and will result in that agent losing the bond.
+So long as the [Optimistic Period](#optimistic-period) is high enough to allow [Guards](#guard) to detect the fraud in time, the opportunity to commit fraud that yields more reward than the bond that is slashed is low enough such that the second chain can trust what the offchain agent says happened on the first chain.

+### On Chain
+The term "On Chain" refers to a transaction that happens on a single blockchain, which means it has all the security guarantees of that particular chain.
+Within the context of discussing cross-chain communication, "on chain" transactioins are assumed to be trustworthy so long as the probability of a chain reorg is extremely low.

 ### Origin Chain
 The chain where the message is being sent from is known as the Origin Chain.